ivanmmarkovic/python-jwt/README.md

 ```

-expiration time is set to 5 minutes.
+expiration time is set to one hour.
 Here is set to 30 minutes :

 ```